-- 7.1 Enable the local authority to deliver its duties within the Health and Social Care Act 2012 and the mandatory requirements with the Public health Budget allocation, together with addressing the priorities set in the local authorities Business Plan 2017. - 7.2 Continue to reduce the burden on Health and Social Care through prevention and early intervention of key risk factors associated with increased dependence on care services.
+- 7.1 Enable the local authority to deliver its duties within the Health and Social Care Act 2012 and the mandatory requirements with the Public health Budget allocation, together with addressing the priorities set in the local authorities Business Plan 2017. - 7.2 Continue to reduce the burden on Health and Social Care through prevention and early intervention of key risk factors as a services.